vocdoni/docs/docs/architecture/services/gateway.md

 {
   "id": "req-2345679",
   "response": {
-    "blockTimestamp": 1556110672, // if registered == true
-    "height": 1234, // if registered == true
-    "registered": true,  // Whether the vote is registered in a vote batch on the Blockchain "request": "req-2345679",
+    "registered": true,  // Whether the vote is registered or not "blockTimestamp": 1556110672, // only if registered == true "height": 1234, // only if registered == true "request": "req-2345679",
     "timestamp": 1556110672
   },